KRMAssociatesInc/eHMP/rdk/product/production/rdk/readme.md

 ==============================
 The Resource Development Kit (RDK) is created to support the development of the eHMP UI as part of VistA Core / VistA Evolution effort.
 Specifically, the RDK provides a mechanism to create resources / web services.

+The RDK, along with the Application Development Kit (ADK), make of the eHMP Software Development Kit.
+An explanation of the overall intention of the SDK can be found as part of the [eHMP SDK Overview](https://wiki.vistacore.us/x/aJgZ).

 This document
 =============